 Trump didn't run on it.

-I think he's pretty much going to stick to his economic plan as promised, which by the way has a lot of benefits in it.
+I think he's pretty much going to stick to his economic plan as promised, which, by the way, has a lot of benefits in it.

-You go from a thirty-five percent corporate tax rate to fifteen.
+You go from a 35% corporate tax rate to 15%.

-I know Paul Ryan wants twenty.
+I know Paul Ryan wants 20%.

-I think fifteen is a lot better.
+I think 15 is a lot better.

-A repatriation rate of ten percent.
+A repatriation rate of 10%.

-So uh, you know, but uh the way this happens, look, this guy on 60 Minutes last night really impressed me.
+But the way this happens, look, this guy on 60 Minutes last night really impressed me.

-I and I have no idea who he is.
+And I have no idea who he is.

 I had no idea who this guy is.